and our 900+ members.

 Entry is open to all South Australian tourism businesses with more than 25 categories to choose from.

+The winners and medallists will be announced at a Gala Dinner on Friday, 5 November.
 Winners in selected categories will go on to represent South Australia at the Australian Tourism Awards, gaining national recognition.

 Nomination fees start from $190 (incl.
-GST) for TiCSA Members.
+GST) for TiCSA members.

 - Be recognised by peers and raise your reputation.